 With an estimated 16.6 million medically consulted preventable injuries occurring in public places and a population of more than 332 million people, on average about 1 person in 20 experienced such an injury in 2021.

-The two leading causes of preventable injury-related deaths in public places are poisoning and falls, each accounting for about 13,200 and 12,000 respectively.
+The two leading causes of preventable injury-related deaths in public places are falls and poisoning, accounting for about 13,200 and 12,000 respectively.
 These two causes alone account for 67% of public deaths.
 The next two leading causes of death are choking and drowning, each accounting for about 7% of public deaths.
 No other cause accounted for more than 1% of public deaths.

 - Data Table